All emergency services

 To protect yourself from theft and assault:

 Criminals may drug and rob travellers at nightclubs and bars.
-Sometimes this happens after people accept offers of food, drink or transportation from strangers.
+This sometimes happens after accepting offers of food, drink, or transportation from strangers.

 To protect yourself from spiking-related crime: